Temporal Vertex Cover with a Sliding Time Window: Approximation algorithms

 \subsection{Approximation in terms of maximum degree of snapshots}

-In this section we give a polynomial-time $d$-approximation algorithm for the \SWTVCProblemShort\ problem on \emph{always degree at most $d$} temporal graphs, that is, temporal graphs where the maximum degree in each snapshot is at most $d$.
+In this section we give a polynomial-time $d$-approximation algorithm for the \SWTVCProblemShort\ problem on \emph{always degree at most $d$} temporal graphs, that is, on temporal graphs where the maximum degree in each snapshot is at most $d$.
 In particular, the algorithm computes an optimum solution (i.e.~with approximation ratio $d=1$) for always matching (i.e.~always degree at most $1$) temporal graphs.
 As a building block, we first provide an exact $O(T)$-time algorithm for optimally solving \SWTVCProblemShort\ in the class of single-edge temporal graphs, namely temporal graphs whose underlying graph is a single edge.
+To that end, we reduce \SWTVCProblemShort\ to \textsc{Interval Covering}, leading to an intuitive algorithm which selects the ``rightmost'' appearance of the edge of the temporal graph within a time window in which the edge has not been covered yet (starting from the first time window).
+In fact, this algorithm is a direct translation of a known greedy algorithm which solves \textsc{Interval Covering} in the \SWTVCProblemShort\ single-edge-temporal-graphs setting.
+Once we have established this exact algorithm for single-edge temporal graphs, we prove that for always degree at most $d$ temporal graphs we can $d$-approximate the optimal solution by independently solving \textsc{SW-TVC} for every single-edge temporal subgraph and then taking the union of these solutions.

 \paragraph*{Single-edge temporal graphs} Consider a temporal graph $(G_{0}, \lambda)$ where $G_{0}$ is the single-edge graph, i.e.~$V(G_{0}) = \{ u, v \}$ and $ E(G_{0}) = \{ uv \}$.
 We reduce \SWTVCProblemShort\ on $(G_{0}, \lambda)$ to an instance of \textsc{Interval Covering}, which has a known greedy algorithm that we then translate to an algorithm for \SWTVCProblemShort\ on single-edge temporal graphs.